maueroats/teaching/content/intermediate-cs/ch08/number-review-2.md

 3. Write the functions `x-people` and `y-computer`.
 Make sure they pass your tests.

-4. Write `x-computer` and `y-people` just in case you need them... be sure to test.
+4. Write the functions `x-computer` and `y-people` that are the inverse of `x-people` and `y-computer`, just in case you need them... be sure to test.

 5. Make a model t goes from 0 to 628 repeatedly.
 You will need to write a draw handler and a tick handler.
 The equations below give